AustinCodingAcademy/wordpress-gitbook/04Lesson.md

 2. How do I refer a client with an affilate program?
 3. How do I refer other people online?

+##Activity
+I will pretend to be a client and you will sell me on moving away from a AWS server to another hosting provider of your chosing.

 {% include "/footer.md" %}